prvashisht/signature-sync/README.md

 - **Effortless Signatures:** Set your signatures once, and they will automatically append to your messages.
 Now, it also works on the note you add while sending someone a request to connect
 - **Total Control:** Enable or disable signatures with a click, adapting your signature presence to match your conversation's tone.
 - **Separate messages and connection notes**: From version 4.0.0 onwards, you can set a separate message or signature for connection notes.
-- **Profile Variables**: While add a note for a connection request, you can add the following variables, which will be updated automatically:
+- **Profile Variables**: While adding a note for a connection request, you can add the following variables, which will be updated automatically:
   - `__name__`, `__firstName__`, `__lastName__`: replaces with the full, first, and last names, respectively, of the profile the connection request is being to.
-  - `__company__`: The current company of the person, works correctly always on the profile page, less reliable on the search results or other pages.
+  - `__company__`: The current company of the person works correctly always on the profile page but is less reliable on the search results or other pages.
 - **Dark Mode support:** The icon changes colour based on your theme for easier visibility.
-- **Flexible Customization:** Edit your signatures directly from the extension or toggle them from the message box itself.
+- **Flexible Customization:** You can Edit your signatures directly from the extension or toggle them from the message box itself.

 ## Installation